wso2/docs-ballerina-integrator/en/docs/index.md

-# WSO2 Ballerina Integrator Documentation
+# WSO2 Kola Documentation

-WSO2 Ballerina Integrator (WSO2 BI) 1.x is a comprehensive integration solution that simplifies your digital transformation journey.
+WSO2 Kola is a comprehensive integration solution that simplifies your digital transformation journey.

 It streamlines connectivity among applications, services, data, and the cloud using a user-friendly low-code graphical design experience.